nyvyn/nyvyn.github.io/_notes/2024-03-15-artificial-intelligence.markdown

 ---
-layout: page
+layout: note
-name: Artificial Intelligence
+title: Artificial Intelligence
 description: >-
   Thoughts on generative AI and the future of software
 ---